 Men's Wearhouse has long been a go-to for formalwear and quickly responded to the uptick in online shopping, to ensure their service remained intact for customers.
 "We know that style and fit are two important factors when choosing a rental tuxedo or suit.
 So, we launched a virtual try-on option," Matt Repicky, the chief marketing officer of Jos A. Bank and Tailored Brands-Rental, tells Brides.
 "As we have one of the largest selection of styles available, this gives customers the opportunity to see how they look in the product without leaving home."

 The virtual try-on service allows customers to upload a photo of themselves to see how the tuxedo or suit will look.
 "Once you know the style you want, the measurement tutorial helps you determine the size you'll need," Repicky says.
 All orders are easy to complete online and shipped directly to your home.
 "Providing convenience to the customer is so important to us," Repicky adds.

-Bonobos is a one-stop-shop for reasonably priced but high-quality tuxedos with extended sizing available, as well.
-The brand is currently offering a Guides Chat service for tuxedo fitting and styling sessions with plans to provide more in-depth virtual appointments in the coming weeks.
+Bonobos is a one-stop shop for reasonably priced but high-quality tuxedos with extended sizing available, as well.
+The brand is currently offering a Guides Chat service for tuxedo fitting and styling sessions with virtual appointments.